KediDili/VanillaPlusProfessions/features.md

 #### Foraging-Fishing (Lv20)
 Every four days, a randomly-selected forage item will be able to summon fishing bubbles when tossed in the water.

-For Mod Authors: There's nothing you should do to add compatibility with this profession.
+For Mod Authors: If you want your forage to be included by this, make sure it has the ``forage_item`` context tag.
+If you want your forage to be excluded, make sure it has ``vpp_forageThrowGame_banned`` context tag.
 #### Foraging-Combat (Lv20)
 Off-screen monsters can be tracked.
 Similar to the Tracker Profession in vanilla, when you choose this profession you'll be shown small and moving red arrows that points at monsters.